24) Petr Hruška and Milan Děžinský: poets of the everyday

 Both would like to know when, when exactly it happened.
 Both would like to be in that moment.

-(Petr Hruška, translation by Nathan Fields, from the 2002 collection The Door Always Used to Close)
+(￼Petr Hruška, translation by Jonathan Bolton, from the 2002 collection The Door Always Used to Swing Shut)

 One of the leading Czech contemporary poets and a representative of civilist poetry is the Ostrava-based poet and literary historian Petr Hruška.

 Hruška, whose unassuming style has inspired a number of followers, made his literary debut in 1995.
 In 2012, he won the State Prize for Literature for his collection Darmata, which was also nominated for the Magnesia Litera Award.